mesonbuild/meson/docs/markdown/Dependencies.md

     cmake_dep = dependency('ZLIB', method : 'cmake', modules : ['ZLIB::ZLIB'])
 ```

+Meson will also attempt to case convert the dependency name if the original
+name could not be found.
+This is done because the names for the CMake and
+pkg-config dependencies can differ.
+For instance CMake can find the
+dependencies `ZLIB` and `Lua`, but pkg-config wants `zlib` and `lua`.

 ### Some notes on Dub

 Please understand that meson is only able to find dependencies that